scoliono/M202A-Project/docs/content/overview/project_proposal.md

 ## 6. Requirements for Success

 Knowledge of the Bluetooth LE and Wi-Fi Direct protocols is necessary.
 The code will be written in Python, so knowledge of that language is assumed.
-In terms of hardware, the code should be able to run on any device supporting the aforementioned wireless protocols, but we are using 3 of Raspberry Pi Zero 2 Ws because they are cheap.
+In terms of hardware, the code should be able to run on any device supporting the aforementioned wireless protocols, but we are using three Raspberry Pi Zero 2 Ws because they are cheap.
 Power banks are also necessary in order to do real-world on-the-go testing.

 ## 7. Metrics of Success